lpowell/Vynae/README.md

             Can be used with -Name, -PPID, or defaults

     -Output Creates a PowerShell transcript at the specified path

+    -Hash Hashes the process executables and compares them to the list of hashes in Hashes.txt Alerts on processes without executables and matched hashes

     Running with no parameters will scan all processes and list process information and network information
 # History